RancidDax/namazu.tools/uwu.md

 ### Important Mechanics

 {: .tanks }
-**Incinerate** - Untelegraphed Tankbuster, Triple tankbuster with no broadcast, typically use invlun, darkness damage.
+{% glossary Incinerate %} - Untelegraphed Tankbuster, Triple tankbuster with no broadcast, typically use invlun, darkness damage.

 {: .healers }
-> **Searing Wind** - One of the two healers will be targetted with a debuff, this will last for some time and cause periodic explosions around you, anyone caught in this will die.
+> {% glossary Searing Wind %} - One of the two healers will be targetted with a debuff, this will last for some time and cause periodic explosions around you, anyone caught in this will die.
 When you have this, watch the debuff and ensure you are out of the party stack.
 >
-> **Vulcan Burst** - Large Low-Damage {% glossary AOE %} with knockback, needs to be mitigated by applying shields.
+> {% glossary Vulcan Burst %} - Large Low-Damage {% glossary AOE %} with knockback, needs to be mitigated by applying shields.

 {: .damage }
-**Eruptions** - Ifrit will target the furthest players and cast a series of large explosions, these will be baited by ranged players and need to be baited away from the party.
+{% glossary Eruptions %} - Ifrit will target the furthest players and cast a series of large explosions, these will be baited by ranged players and need to be baited away from the party.
 During Nails, you will use these to buff the nails for awakening.

 Start the phase by stacking mid, orient to face Ifrit and dodge left or right based on safe-spot (use sprint if you need more time to identify the safe spot).

-**Shield Healer** prepare for Vulcan Burst with shields and **Tanks** prepare for **Incinerate** with a invuln.
+**Shield Healer** prepare for {% glossary Vulcan Burst %} with shields and **Tanks** prepare for {% glossary Incinerate %} with a invuln.

 ### Nails

 Four nails will spawn, orient yourself so the closest two nails are north.
-One Healer will get Searing wind, take this to relative south and stay on the wall, top yourself up as necessary and focus boss.
+One Healer will get {% glossary Searing Wind %}, take this to relative south and stay on the wall, top yourself up as necessary and focus boss.

 {: .damage }
-Ranged will split and bait eruptions at SE and SW, moving up to hit each nail twice with an eruption, this will cause the nails to grow.
+Ranged will split and bait {% glossary Eruptions %} at SE and SW, moving up to hit each nail twice with a {% glossary Eruptions %}, this will cause the nails to grow.
 Once the nails have been hit twice, destroy them in the following order.

 ![](./assets/images/nails.png)